What is the origin of computers?

 After successfully writing software for the Altair 8080, Paul Allen and Bill Gates form their own company, Microsoft.
 During this same time, Steve Jobs partnered with Steve Wozniak to design the world’s first single-board computer and founded the company Apple.
 Other big companies were not prepared for the early success of Apple.
 In 1980, IBM launched its own personal computer based on an Intel 8080 microprocessor dubbed “Acorn”.

-By the late 1990s, the invention of Pentium microprocessors advance user graphics and music on PCs (1993), Google (1996), and WiFi (1999) set the landscape for rapid innovation.
+By the late 1990s, the invention of Pentium microprocessors advanced user graphics and music on PCs (1993), Google (1996), and WiFi (1999) set the landscape for rapid innovation.

 The Future Of Computers.